 - People playing while driving.

 - Some initial security issues with the “Pokemon Go” app.

 - The usual malware purveyors trying to cash in on the game’s popularity.

 - Some people note that “wandering around unfamiliar neighborhoods” might be a point of caution for African-Americans, given police harassment concerns.

 Either way, the game’s a big hit for Nintendo, the longtime home of Pikachu’s franchise.
 In recent years, the company’s been floundering since the Wii’s popularity has waned.
 The company’s Wii U home game console is also well behind Microsoft’s Xbox and Sony’s PlayStation in popularity, plus Nintendo’s next generation device is still a ways off.
 While Nintendo’s handheld games have been successful, a lack of a strong mobile device presence has long been criticized by many.
 Hopefully, the massive success of “Pokemon Go” will turn things around for Nintendo, as well as make them reconsider their stance on mobile games.

 Below’s an infographic showing the recent and current status of Nintendo’s stock value.

-Flickr photo by Traci Lawson (CC BY)
+Flickr photo by Traci Lawson (CC BY / cropped from original)